remove-coin/rc_car/README.md

 The rc.launch file creates the service node with the launch-prefix "sudo -E".
 Given a passwordless sudoer, the environtment is kept and the node can be run as root.
 Without the pwm wiringPiSys() can be used as non-root, but all pins use the broadcom numbers and must be exported by a shell script before rosrun.
+Only wpi pin 18 supports natviely pwm

 ON the rpi:
 start the camera and car_service node: